mylinuxforwork/dotfiles/README.md

 <img src="screenshots/welcome-update-dotfiles.png" />

-You can force a clean re-installation of the dotfiles by removing the folder ~/dotfiles.
+You can force a clean re-installation of the dotfiles by removing the folder ~/dotfiles before starting the installation.

-Please note that you can create a backup of your exsiting configuration with the backup feature of the install script.
+Please note that you can create a backup of your existing configuration with the backup feature of the install script.
 It's recommended to remove the folder ~/dotfiles only after creating a backup.

-## Dotfiles Installer
+## ML4W dotfiles Installer

-You can also use the dotfiles installer script to download and install the latest release: https://gitlab.com/stephan-raabe/installer
+You can also use the ML4W dotfiles installer script to download and install the latest release: https://gitlab.com/stephan-raabe/installer

 ## Installation Hook

-The installation script will prepare the configuration files in a folder ~/dotfiles-versions/[version] before copying into the final destination in ~/dotfiles
+The installation script will prepare the configuration files in a folder ~/dotfiles-versions/[version] before copy the files into the final destination in ~/dotfiles

-If you want to modify the installation files just before the copy procedure starts, you can create a file hook.sh in the folder ~/dotfiles-versions
+If you want to modify the installation files just before everytime the copy procedure starts, you can create a file hook.sh in the folder ~/dotfiles-versions

-You can delete folders and files or update existing configurations.
+You can for example delete folders and files or update existing configurations.

 ```
 #!/bin/bash